General Counseling Questions

 Four options are available for connecting with a counselor.
-You can make a face-to-face appointment, use drop-in hours for quick questions, use the internet (E-Advising and Facebook) , or talk over the phone with a counselor.
+You can make an in-person appointment, use walk-in hours for quick questions, use the internet (Google hangout by appointment, E-Advising and Facebook) , or talk over the phone with a counselor.
 Refer to our appointment page for details and contact information.

 What does a counselor do?
 Do I need to see one?

 A counselor assists with academic advising, educational and career planning, transfer preparation, problem solving and decision making.
 Counselors offer guidance throughout the time you are enrolled at Columbia and it is recommended that you work with a counselor on a regular basis.

 You may choose to meet with any of our counselors that meet your availability, but you do have an assigned counselor based on your major or if you are involved in a specific program such as athletics, enrolled in high school or any of our Special Programs, such a such as TRiO, EOPS/CARE, Foster Youth, VA, or DSPS.
 Also, if you have a signed probation/dismissal contract with a counselor, you must meet with that specific counselor until off academic status.

 What should I bring with me when I see a counselor?

 You will want to bring a list of questions and any paperwork you want to review with the counselor, including any transcripts from a previous college, if you have attended anywhere else.
 You can bring in unofficial copies (meaning not in a sealed envelope) or if they were already submitted officially to Admissions and Records, we'll have them available.
 If you are coming for an educational plan appointment, find the checklist here of how to prepare.